-When the detector is activated the Power LED will begin to flash green once every minute to indicate that the detector is receiving power from the power pack and is fully operational.
+When the detector is activated the screen will display all of the icons, then after a few seconds will show the current CO level.
+The power indicator LED below the symbol will also flash green once every minute to indicate that the detector is receiving power from the power pack and is fully operational.
+A symbol will also flash briefly on the LCD screen approximately once every minute.